sam-finestone/mtl/README.md

-# Evalutating multi task temporal models
+# How to train temporal multi-task models when the data is partially annotated across time
 MSc Project Code

 # Dataset